sabotrax/monisrahmen/README.md

 ## Description

-Send pictures as email attachments.
+Send pictures as email attachments or put them on a network share.
-They will be downloaded and displayed in a loop.
+They will be displayed in a random loop.

-The mounting frame is 3D printed.
+The frame is 3D printed.
-Some light soldering is required.
+Some light soldering may be required.

 ## Features